 An Internet-delivered Cognitive Behavioural Therapy (ICBT) course called the Wellbeing Course was originally developed at Macquarie University in Australia and was then adapted and researched by the Online Therapy Unit at the University of Regina.
 The Wellbeing Course has shown success as a treatment for anxiety, depression, and posttraumatic stress disorder.
 PSPNET then adapted the Wellbeing Course for PSP.
-The SSO Wellbeing Course is a version of the PSP Wellbeing Course developed for spouses and significant others of PSP rather than PSP themselves.
-We are now evaluating the SSO Wellbeing Course for the first time.
+The SSO Wellbeing Course is a version of the PSP Wellbeing Course developed for spouses and significant others of PSP.

 What does the Spouse Wellbeing Course Involve?

 The SSO Wellbeing Course is an internet-delivered cognitive behaviour therapy (ICBT) program.
 ICBT involves using the internet to deliver the same treatment content that is normally covered in face-to-face cognitive behaviour therapy (CBT) for depression, anxiety, or posttraumatic injuries.
-Lesson materials are presented online on a weekly basis over the course of 8 weeks.
+Lesson materials are presented online.

-- There are 5 main lessons, but extra materials are available to provide support for problems not directly addressed in the main lessons (e.g., sleep concerns, relationships, problem solving).
-Each lesson typically takes clients 1 hour to review the materials online, and 1-3 hours to practice the skills taught in the course, such as using the DIY Guides at the end of each lesson.
-Clients may access these materials at any time.
+- There are 5 main lessons, but extra materials are available to provide support for problems not directly addressed in the main lessons (e.g., communicating with your spouse, PTSD, sleep concerns, motivation, anger, problem solving).
+Each lesson typically takes clients 1 hour to review the materials online.
+Clients may access these materials for up to 6 months.

 - Lessons are presented in an engaging manner, and assignments are given at the end of each lesson to help with learning the strategies.
 Clients are typically sent automated emails that encourage them to complete the lessons.